RChehowski/juepak2/README.md

 ========

 JuepakII [ʤuːpæk] (**J**ava **U**nreal **E**ngine **PAK**-archiver) is an Unreal Engine 4
 **\*.PAK** archiver, written in pure java8.
-It can browse PAK-archives, extract them from such archives, and make new archives from any files.
-It is completely compatible with **UE4.20** and below.
+It can browse PAK-archives, extract assets from such archives, and make new archives from existing assets.
+It fully supports both compressed and encrypted archives.
+It is completely compatible with
+**UE4.20** and below.

-##Coding standard
+## Coding standard
-A code standard within this project might be a bit confusing, but let me explain clearly why is it as it is.
-We're using **two independent coding standards** in this project:
+A coding standard within this project might be a bit confusing, but let me explain clearly why is it as it is. **Two independent coding standards** are used in this project:
 - [Epic Games coding standard](https://docs.unrealengine.com/en-us/Programming/Development/CodingStandard)
-in some UE4-related classes to replicate UE4 functionality.
+is used in some UE4-related classes to replicate UE4 functionality.
 Since Unreal Engine and it's packing mechanism is continuously developing, we need a stable and robust way to import upstream changes.
 That also means that you can see **F**-notation for structures, usage of `checkf()`, `TEXT()` and some other macros, parts of ported core-UE classes and, of course, old but gold `sizeof()` with